 The National Center for Appropriate Technology (NCAT) is a private non-profit organization whose mission is to help people build resilient communities through local and sustainable solutions that reduce poverty, strengthen self-reliance, and protect natural resources.
 NCAT works to foster and promote sustainable technologies and systems, especially for the benefit of economically disadvantaged individuals and communities.
 NCAT’s work includes nationally recognized projects in agriculture, food, and energy.

-NCAT is seeking a Gulf States Regional Director based in our Jackson Mississippi office, which covers Mississippi, Alabama, Louisiana, Georgia, and Florida.
-The regional director will lead the implementation of existing programs and development of new agriculture and food system projects serving regional farmers and communities, including limited-resource, historically disadvantaged, and Black, Indigenous, and people of color (BIPOC).
-The director will manage the Gulf States staff, and provide direct assistance to farmers in adopting sustainable agricultural practices that improve soil health, address risks associated with climate change, and build more profitable farms.
+NCAT is seeking a Gulf States Regional Director for our Gulf States Region.
+We have an office located in Jackson Mississippi, which covers Mississippi, Alabama, Louisiana, Georgia, and Florida.
+The position may be located remotely in one of these states, with the ability to travel to Jackson as necessary.
+Preference will be given to applicants located in Jackson.
+The regional director will lead the development of programs and projects serving limited-resource, historically disadvantaged, and Black, Indigenous, and people of color (BIPOC) in the region; an manage the Gulf States staff; and, in addition, assist farmers and producers in adopting sustainable agricultural practices that improve soil health, address risks associated with climate change, and build more profitable farms.
 If you are a self-directed leader with strong knowledge of agriculture and skills in management, communication, and project development, this is a great opportunity for you!
-This regular, full-time position is located in NCAT’s office in Jackson, Mississippi.
 This position will provide an outstanding opportunity to work with a dedicated and professional staff on a national level.

 This position requires a BA/BS degree in agriculture, agronomy, soil biology, horticulture, natural resource management, agroforestry, animal science, or a related field along with a minimum of nine years of farming and/or relevant experience; or an MA/MS degree and a minimum of seven years of farming and/or relevant experience; or an equivalent combination of education and experience.
 Management experience is required.